 I have long been an advocate of an auxiliary numbers table.
 It makes quick work of generating dummy data, does not require a lot of storage space, and is easy to join against for various reporting-type functions.
 Let's say you create a numbers table with 1,000,000 rows, then you can change the above code to:

-SET NOCOUNT ON; CREATE TABLE dbo.foo(bar INT); DECLARE @UpperLimit INT; SET @UpperLimit = 1000000; INSERT dbo.foo(bar) SELECT [Number] FROM dbo.Numbers WHERE [Number] BETWEEN 1 AND @UpperLimit;
+SET NOCOUNT ON; CREATE TABLE dbo.foo(bar int); DECLARE @UpperLimit int = 1000000; INSERT dbo.foo(bar) SELECT [Number] FROM dbo.Numbers WHERE [Number] BETWEEN 1 AND @UpperLimit;

-Well, thankfully, there are some clever workarounds to this that let you construct a numbers table on the fly (and in fact you need to use something like this to populate the numbers table in the first place, without having to use a loop).
+Thankfully, there are some clever workarounds to this that let you construct a numbers table on the fly.
 Here is one that I have used in previous posts:

-And here is one using a set of CTEs and no tables, based on code I stole from Itzik Ben-Gan:
+And here is one using a set of CTEs and no system views, based on code I stole from Itzik Ben-Gan at some point:

-Now don't get me wrong, I am not saying that loops are a bad thing.
-In fact for a lot of things they are the right answer, and for some things they are even the only answer.
+Now, don't get me wrong; I am not saying that loops are a bad thing.
+In fact, for a lot of things, they are the right answer, and for some things they are the only answer.
 But in cases where things don't have to happen one at a time, they shouldn't happen one at a time.